yonkov/nasio/README.md

 Use the theme customizer to customize the theme to taste.
 There are just enough options to make your site unique.
 You can change the header background color, the headings text color and the primary menu text color.

 To use the theme's customizer log in to your dashboard and navigate to Appearance > Customize.
 You can also access the customizer from the admin bar on the top of the page.

+### Header Image:
+Since v.
+1.039, the theme supports the option to add custom header image via the theme customizer.
+Go to Appearance > Customize > Header Image and upload a header image from your PC.
+As simple as that.
+As a general recommendation, I would suggest to always compress the images that you upload, otherwise the site performace may deteriorate with time.
+Read more about that [here](https://rawinfopages.co.uk/squash-images-with-squoosh-to-improve-website-performance/).

 ### Site identity: